#

 render json: { data: @records, pagy: pagy_hash }

-option to restrict the output to ONLY the keys you need.
-Note that you can also add other pagy method names not included in the default list below::count
+:data_keysoption to restrict the output to ONLY the keys you need.
+Note that you can also add other pagy method names not included in the default list below::count:first_url:from:in:last:last_url:limit:next:next_url:options:page:page_url:pages:previous:previous_url:to:url_template

 - For efficiency, always set the